OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     > [!WARNING]
     > This command will fail if your tenant is configured to require two-factor authentication.
 In this scenario, you'll need to manually complete the Azure app registration and SSO configuration steps, as described in the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.

 3. A web browser window will open and prompt you to sign in to Azure.
-Sign in to Azure using your Office 365 administrator credentials.
+Sign in to Azure using your Microsoft 365 administrator credentials.
 These credentials will be used to register a new application in Azure and configure the settings required by SSO.

     > [!NOTE]
     > If you sign in to Azure using non-administrator credentials during this step, the `configure-sso` script won't be able to provide administrator consent for the add-in to users within your organization.
 SSO will therefore not be available to users of the add-in and they'll be prompted to sign-in.